John Henry Hobart Brown: Early life

 During his priesthood, Brown served as secretary to the diocesan convention of Albany and as archdeacon of the Albany Convocation.
-He received the degree of Doctor of Sacred Theology from Racine College in 1874.
+He received the honorary degree of Doctor of Sacred Theology from Racine College in 1874.

 Episcopate

 Brown was elected bishop of the newly organized Diocese of Fond du Lac, which covered the northeastern third of Wisconsin, created out of the Diocese of Wisconsin.
 Brown was consecrated the first bishop of the Episcopal Diocese of Fond du Lac on December 15, 1875, at Cohoes, New York by Bishops Horatio Potter, Henry Augustus Bissell, William Croswell Doane, William Woodruff Mies, Benjamin Henry Paddock, Edward Randolph Welles, and John Scarborough.

 Brown lived up to the challenge of serving a diocese that had been carved out of the wilderness.
 According to a history of the diocese "The Council addresses of Bishop Brown, read in the light of later years, are wonderful examples of the conceptions he had of his high office.
 He did not shirk to speak the truth.
 He seemed to have grasped the needs of his clergy, and the difficulties of his diocese which they had to face."

 During his episcopate, Brown established St. Paul's in Fond du Lac as his see city, set the groundwork for the establishment of a diocesan girls school, found a religious order, the Order of St. Moinica, shifting those congregations who still had pew rents to be "free churches", and worked to reach out to some disaffected groups of the Roman Catholic Church, especially in trying to work with René Villette.